Best Luxury Hotels by Machu Picchu!

 4. Sumaq Machu Picchu Hotel, $329+/night

-Right in the mid-range in terms of pricing, lies the Sumaq Machu Picchu Hotel.
-This is an absolutely beautiful hotel, set across from the Urubamba River, so that in many rooms you’ll be lulled to sleep by the sound of rushing water.
-Sumaq is also set right along the road where buses hightail it up to Machu Picchu, so it may be a bit noisy from certain rooms.
-But, other than that, you’ll find a luxurious sanctuary awaiting you after your Machu Picchu adventures.
-Travelers rave about the food here, & rooms are spacious & beautifully decorated. Â
+Right in the mid-range of pricing is the Sumaq Machu Picchu Hotel.
+This is an absolutely beautiful hotel, set on the Urubamba River.
+So in many rooms, you’ll be lulled to sleep by the sound of rushing water.
+The hotel is also set along the road where buses hightail it up to Machu Picchu, so it may be a bit noisy in certain rooms (ask for one facing the river).

 5. Belmond Sanctuary Lodge, $650+/night